MrinalSingh04/restaurant_management_smartContract/README.md

-# 🍽️ Restaurant Management Smart Contract (Day 55)
+# 🍽️ Restaurant Management Smart Contract

 This is a **Solidity Smart Contract** for managing a restaurant's **table reservations**, **menu items**, and **order tracking** on the Ethereum blockchain.
 It simulates a decentralized restaurant backend that can be integrated with a DApp frontend using React and Ethers.js.